When can I expect my order to ship? +

 Are your products safe for kids to eat? +

 What is the best way to eat GRA-POW!
 COOKIE GRANOLA? +

 You've gotta figure that one out for yourself!
-We eat it straight from the bag, but you can find other ideas on our Instagram page!
+Eat it straight from the bag, with keto-friendly milk, yogurt, or ice cream, or you can even use Gra-POW! as a recipe starter.
+Find other ideas on our Instagram page!

-Will you be releasing other sizes, flavors, and products? +
+Will you be releasing other flavors and products? +

 "I typically do not care for stevia, as I find it to have a bitter aftertaste." +

 Okay, not actually a question, but this is such a commonly-heard statement, we wanted to address it anyway.
 We only use pure, de-bittered stevia extract.
 The bitterness that you are accustomed to tasting in other products comes from the inclusion of multiple steviosides, rather than just the Reb-A stevioside, which interacts the least with the bitter tastebud receptors on your tongue.
 Now, with that being said, research has shown that some percentage of the general population possess genes that make it such that their bitter taste receptors have a MUCH higher affinity for bonding steviosides, than do their sweet taste receptors, (like glycosides are to glucose, steviosides are the natural compounds that give stevia it's unique and complex taste profile).
 Alternatively, it's been postulated that some people are genetically inclined to have a higher concentration of bitter receptors than sweet receptors.
 Here is the URL to one article that we found to be credible, and that expounds on the topic: https://news.psu.edu/story/284556/2013/08/20/research/multiple-genes-manage-how-people-taste-sweeteners